noolius/framework/README.md

 Cilium is used in Calico-chaining mode and not as a kube-proxy replacement, so expect several of the ``cilium connectivity test``s to fail.

-Calico is configured to encipher intra-cluster pod traffic using WireGuard(tm).
+Calico is configured to encipher intra-cluster node traffic using WireGuard(tm).

 ## Known issues